 Submerge your chunk of feta in whey like they often do in Greek delis.

-Whey makes great sauerkraut, fermented bean dip, beets, etc.
+Whey makes excellent sauerkraut, fermented bean dip, beets, etc.

 The whey promotes fermentation along with some salt.

 Use whey for boiling noodles or cooking rice.

 Reportedly, tomatoes especially need and benefit from the extra calcium.

 One person called it an “Arnold Palmer without the lemon-aid.”